 A steaming bowl of rich, beef broth brimming with noodles and fragrant herbs, pho is widely considered the most famous dish of Vietnam.
 Thanks to a widespread Vietnamese diaspora, pho has become international, enjoyed by diners everywhere from California to Germany.
-Pho can be enjoyed anytime of the year but is especially satisfying as a soup in spring.
+Pho can be enjoyed anytime of the year but is especially satisfying as a soup in summer.

 (Recipe by Chef Greg Gugunin, formerly of Pho 66 in New York City)

 - 10 pounds beef bones (knuckle, marrow bones)